lydell/run-pty/README.md

 <kbd>ctrl+c</kbd> kills commands.

 A use case is running several watchers.
-Maybe one or two for frontend (webpack, Parcel, Vite), and one for backend (nodemon, or even some watcher for another programming language).
+Maybe one or two for frontend (webpack, Parcel, Vite), and one for backend (`node --watch`, or even some watcher for another programming language).

 Another use case is running a couple of commands in parallel, using [--auto-exit](#--auto-exit).